Fireye04/coffee/content/blog/git-for-the-layperson.md

     original: "2025-04-15T13:10:14-07:00"
 ---

-Updated October 20th with some new stuff!
+Updated October 20th and November 9th with some new stuff!
 Also I would be remiss to not include a link to [oh shit git](https://ohshitgit.com/), which you should definitely refer to if you ever run into trouble.

 ## Preamble

 Hi!
 First off, welcome to git!
 Git is huge, and there are any number of guides out there, but this is mine.

-I'm going to start off under the assumption that you understand the value of git, and you're just here to learn how the damn thing works.
+If you're using a UI to interface with git, there will be buttons and other input methods to execute the commands that I'll be listing.
+Rest assured, this information is still incredibly pertinent for you as well, and can be translated with the simple internet search: "do git <command> in <UI here>". (eg: github desktop, gitkraken, sourcetree, vscode plugin, etc...).

+## Why do I need to use git in the first place?

+A previous version of this guide assumed you already knew the value of git and generally VCS, but seeing as the target demographic is the layperson, I'll assume you are walking into this blind.
+If not, feel free to skip this section!
+Perhaps you don't know what git is, or assume it's a programmer thing for programmers, or perhaps are generally skeptical of adding additional steps to your workflow, and see git (or VCS) as optional.
+I assure you, it is not.
-I may do another post about this later on, but just trust me, regardless of your vocation, level of experience, or general computer knowledge, you can benefit from using git.
+Trust me, regardless of your vocation, level of experience, or general computer knowledge, I am confient you can benefit from using git.
 It's an integral tool in working with others in teams, and as an added bonus, once you learn it, you'll never worry about losing work ever again.

-If you're using a UI to interface with git, there will be buttons and other input methods to execute the commands that I'll be listing.
-Rest assured, this information is still incredibly pertinent for you as well, and can be translated with the google search: "do <command> in (UI here)".
-With that said, let's get into it.
+Allow me to elaborate.

+First, show of hands who's lost work on something before?
+Proficiency in git makes this occurence a relic of the past.

+Not only that, you also gain the power to time travel back to every single iteration of your project, without losing any work, no ctrl+z required.

+Further, you get the ability to simultaneously have multiple "versions" of your project that you can swap between.
+That way, you can have one version that always works, and others that you use to add features and fixes, merging them together when desired.

+If you're using a git server (like github) to upload your git repositories, you also gain an invaluable backup project that allows you to retain your full project state even if your hard drive gets lit on fire (no doubt from your nvidia 12 volt high power connector), you'll still be able to get your project back just fine.

+It also allows you to work on the same project seamlessly from multiple computers!

+Sounds great right?
+Well those are only the benefits for solo developers.
+If you're on a team (2 or more people), or working at any moderately sane software job (games or otherwise), git goes from "incredibly useful" to simply "mandatory".

+Why?

+Well, let's imagine what collaboration requires, without git.
+The project needs to live somewhere, and more often than not, it ends up finding a home on a flash drive or portable drive of some sort that gets handed around based on who needs to work on it.
+But if you don't have the flash drive, what happens?
+If you have a copy on your computer and make changes how do you know that something you're working on hasn't been updated by someone else?
+Who has to throw away their work or spend hours of their day getting the two versions working together?
+Whose edits are the "real" version?
+And worse, if the thing breaks does anyone have a working, up to date version anywhere?
+And you're still dealing with all of the problems above in the midst of this chaos!

+Proficiency in git almost fully trivializes these problems.
+Where does the project live?
+Github.
+How do different people get the most recent version?
+Pull from github.
+How do you reconcile changes?
+Merge branches and resolve conflicts.
+What's the "real", working version?
+The main branch.

+The nuances of all of this are of course a bit more complicated, but I hope this generally gave you an impression of the value of git and why you'd want to put the work into learning it.
+Now, let's get into exactly that.

 ## What is git?